 What the Rule Is Actually Telling You

 The mechanical condition is easy to check.
 The deeper question is why this particular geometry triggers a different timing system.
-Classical commentators argue that when Rahu dominates the visible chart axis, the karmic timetable of the life is shaped more by Rahu's outward themes — desire, fame, foreignness, unconventional gain, sudden expansion — than by the slower karmic cycle Vimshottari is calibrated to read.
+Later interpretive practice argues that when Rahu strongly engages the Lagna-lord framework, the timetable of the life may be shaped more visibly by Rahu's outward themes: desire, fame, foreignness, unconventional gain, and sudden expansion.
+Vimshottari can still work, but Ashtottari may describe the visible event rhythm more sharply.

 In that situation, Vimshottari's framework still works in principle, but its 9-graha rhythm includes Ketu as a full chapter, and Ketu's dissolution-themes can pull a Rahu-led life off-beat.
 Ashtottari, by omitting Ketu and giving Rahu a clean 12-year window inside an 8-graha cycle, tracks a chart where outward, Rahu-flavored ambition is doing most of the timing work.
 The system is, in effect, optimized for charts where worldly trajectory matters as much as inner unfoldment.